ABOUT THE PODCAST

 The Last Bohemians is the award-winning audio series that meets female firebrands and controversial outsiders in arts and culture.
 From subversive musicians and rock'n'roll groupies to groundbreaking artists and game-changing style icons, these are women who have lived life on the edge and still refuse to play by the rules.
 The result is a vivid and impressionistic podcast that showcases the stories of older creative women at a time when they are still underrepresented in the media at large.

-Journalist and presenter Kate Hutchinson and photographer Laura Kelly met in Havana, Cuba, four years ago and launched the first series for International Women's Day in 2019, enlisting an exceptional A(udio) Team of producers to take on an episode each.
+Journalist and presenter Kate Hutchinson launched the first series for International Women's Day in 2019, enlisting an exceptional A(udio) Team of producers to take on an episode each and photographer Laura Kelly taking intimate portraits of each interviewee.
 In series one, they met British bohemian icon Molly Parkin, artist and musician Cosey Fanni Tutti, countess and LSD campaigner Amanda Feilding, 2-Tone pioneer Pauline Black, playwright and personality Bonnie Greer and Pamela Des Barres, who looks back on her sexually liberated groupie lifestyle through the lens of the #MeToo movement.

-Series two in 2020 is supported by Mr & Mrs Smith.
-It delves more into the idea that women never stop creating and pushing their art and themselves forward and questions who and what we perceive to be bohemian.
-Folk legend Judy Collins, 80, discusses Dylan, hard-drinking and what motivates her to keep performing; iconic British fashion designer Zandra Rhodes muses on relevancy and rebellion as she looks back on 50 years of her career; P.P.
-Arnold tells her incredible story of being a soul survivor, from the Swinging Sixties till now…
+Series two in 2020 delved more into the idea that women never stop creating and pushing their art and themselves forward, and questioned who and what we perceive to be bohemian.
+Folk legend Judy Collins, 80, discussed Dylan, hard-drinking and what motivates her to keep performing; iconic British fashion designer Zandra Rhodes mused on relevancy and rebellion as she looks back on 50 years of her career; P.P.
+Arnold told her incredible story of being a soul survivor, from the Swinging Sixties till now; Gee Vaucher of Crass gave a tour of her radical Essex commune and said why punk was a disappointment; club kid Sue Tilley led us into a night at infamous 80s party Taboo with her best mate Leigh Bowery; experimental film-maker Vivienne Dick explained why New York’s 1970s no wave scene was so special; and Maxine Sanders remembered being at the centre of the witchcraft boom in the 1970s… It was followed by a lockdown special in 2021, starring the one and only performance artist, Marina Abramovic.